Goom11/Resume/README.md

 About Me
 --------
-I like powerlifting, meditating, climbing (bouldering), playing go/baduk, comedy, and dogs.
+I like powerlifting, meditating, rock climbing, playing go/baduk, comedy, and dogs.